psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 standards.
 All non-white skin coloured people are slaves.
 The Neem decides what is Good and what is Bad.
 Every Neemian is deemed to have a soul which is one with Neem.
 All must pay a kind of tythe to their Lords who in their turn must pay tribute to the Barons.
-The Barons support The Neem and do his bidding.
+The Barons support the High Neem and do his bidding.

 Around the central Cathedral that houses the Ship of Light there is a sizeable city.
 The infrastructure is only just ok for most of them.
 Root has been